perrycate/tldr/posts/peak.md

  * Others learn from the best in the field.
     * Maybe the best shares their techniques
     * Maybe the others just observe what the best is doing and imitate
-    * Maybe just the knowledge of what is now possible is enough to motivate new challengers.
+    * Maybe just the knowledge of what is now possible is enough to motivate new challengers

 ## The role of "Natural Talent"

 ### The idea of being gifted from birth at something is not supported by science

 #### Practice trumps everything
- * Being a prodigy comes from focused practice, not inherent skill
+ * Being a prodigy comes from focused practice, not inherent skill.
  * Mozart's father was a composer, gave him an incredibly intense musical training from an early age.
  * Pablo Picasso (known for unique later paintings) started out imitating other artists and gradually developed his own style as he grew more skilled
- * The skills that some "savants" have (such as rapid date calculation) have been shown to be learnable
+ * The skills that some "savants" have (such as rapid date calculation) have been shown to be learnable.

 #### The "Magical high jumper" Donald Thomas
  * Allegedly attempted a high jump on a dare in college, did super well, started competing and became famous for his "natural gift".
 In reality:
- * He actually already had some practice at high jumping from high school
+ * He actually already had some practice at high jumping from high school.
- * Prior to high jump, he spent a bunch of his life practicing dunking, which develops similar skills
+ * Prior to high jump, he spent a bunch of his life practicing dunking, which develops similar skills.
  * He hasn't developed nearly as much since he was "discovered" as one would expect.
  * If you look closely at the stories of other people like this, it ends up